jannittayao/XMapTools-local-bulk-comp/index.md

 	-   Python script to clean element map data.
 Specifically formatted for CAMECA microprobe output.
 Script reads in element map text file and returns another text file with the header and left-most column removed.
 	-   Run script in the command line with the command `python <map.py file path> <raw element map file path>`.
 - `Classification.txt`
-	- Modified from Standards file on [XMapTools resources](https://www.xmaptools.com/additional-tools-files/).
+	- Modified from Classification file on [XMapTools resources](https://www.xmaptools.com/additional-tools-files/).
 	- Includes space to add mineral densities.
 Make sure that the density data is in the same order as the list of minerals from `>1`.
 Density data from [WebMineral](http://www.webmineral.com/).
 -   `XMapToolsCoordinatesTool.xls`
 	- Excel spreadsheet to calculate image coordinates from the center point coordinates.
-From [XMapTools resources](https://www.xmaptools.com/additional-tools-files/).
+Modified from [XMapTools resources](https://www.xmaptools.com/additional-tools-files/).
-- `standards_cleaned.txt`
+- `Standards.txt`
 	- Text file contains image coordinates calculated by `XMapToolsCoordinatesTool.xls` and traverse data.
-From [XMapTools resources](https://www.xmaptools.com/additional-tools-files/).
+Modified from Standards file on [XMapTools resources](https://www.xmaptools.com/additional-tools-files/).

-The `Classification.txt	`,`Standards.txt`, `XMapToolsCoordinatesTool.xls`, and `standards_cleaned.txt` files can be found on the [XMapTools home page](https://www.xmaptools.com/additional-tools-files/) but are also in the [Github](https://github.com/jannittayao/XMapTools-local-bulk-comp) repository that this page is hosted on for your convenience.
+The `map.py`, `Classification.txt`, `XMapToolsCoordinatesTool.xls`, and `Standards.txt` files can be found on the [XMapTools home page](https://www.xmaptools.com/additional-tools-files/) but are also in the [Github](https://github.com/jannittayao/XMapTools-local-bulk-comp) repository that this page is hosted on for your convenience.

 ### Step 1.
 Process and Import Element Maps